Helping Hands offers HOPE, HELP, and CHANGE in Georgetown County. On faith-based principles,

 Ed McNulty

-Helping Hands of Georgetown was founded by a handful of Georgetown Churches coming together to form a covenant to help those in need in the Georgetown area.
-To do we have 40 covenant churches from all over the county have come together to support our faith-based mission by providing Help, Hope, and Change to those who need us.
-Helping Hands impacts over 3,000 households a year.
-Our covenant churches support us by their financial gifts and food drive to keep our food pantry stocked.
+Helping Hands of Georgetown was founded by a handful of Georgetown County area churches coming together to form a covenant to help those in need in the Georgetown area.
+Today, we have over 35 covenant churches from all over the county that come together to support our faith-based mission by providing Help + Hope to = Change to our neighbors in need.
+Helping Hands impacts over 2,250 households a year.
+Our covenant churches help make those impacts by supporting us through their financial gifts and food drive donations.
 If your church would like more information about being a covenant church, please contact us by using the form below.

 Andrews Church of God |